leanderseige/dr550mkii-bypass/README.md

 ## Amplifier

+I decided to use a very simple one-transistor amplifier just to see if my plan would work at all.
 I experimented with different values for the components and this was the first attempt delivering a usable signal to my audio mixer.
 I am sure this can be done better.
 Feel free to make suggestions for a better amp.
 The stereo panorama seemed not to be right in the middle, maybe I should have searched components for both channels which match each other as good as possible.
 I intend using the left (mono) channel in most cases anyway so this is no big thing at all.
 Turning the pan knob a little doesn't hurt either.

 ![Stereo Amplifier](amplifier/circuit.png)

 ## Modifications

-I attached the Amplifier to Pins 11 and 6 of the DAC IC103 which provide the left (11) and right (6) analog audio channels.
+I attached the amplifier to Pins 11 and 6 of the DAC IC103 which provide the left (11) and right (6) analog audio channels.

 ![ataching to DAC](photos/IC103.jpeg)

-Analyzing the original circuit diagram of the DR-550MKII I identified the capacitor C101 as the perfect spot to attach wires for stealing +9V in order to power the amplifier.
+Analyzing the original circuit diagram of the DR-550MKII -- I identified the capacitor C101 as the perfect spot to attach wires for stealing +9V in order to power the amplifier.

 (Left: top side, Right: bottom side with wires attached)